nay-cat/simpleAIPL/README.md

 # ipLoggerBlocker
 Blocks ip loggers of three different types, shorteners not included
-# For Security Discord Bots
+# this is a example code!